catch-img

 Respect manners on public transportation

 When using public transportation in Japan, please behave in the same manner as the locals.
+For example:

-• Don't talk loudly
+• Don't talk loudly.

-• Do not make phone calls
+• Do not make phone calls.

 • Give seats to the elderly, physically disabled, and pregnant women, even if they are not priority seats.

-• Do not leave luggage on the seat
+• Do not leave luggage on the seat.

-• Stand in line properly while waiting at the station
+• Stand in line properly while waiting at the station.

 It is important to be considerate of those around you, even on trains and buses.